Advik274/github-contrib-agent/README.md

 ---

 <p align="center">
-  Made with ❤️ for developers who want to keep their contribution streak alive
+  Made with ❤️ by Arnav for developers who want to keep their contribution streak alive
 </p>